-Hair Stories, an ongoing interactive portraiture and oral history project, is a platform and container for women to share individual hair experiences and perspectives.
-Slowing down to listen and create this archive, intentionally and methodically, has become a foundational part of my practice.
+Hair Stories is an ongoing interactive portraiture and oral history project.
+It is a platform for women and gender non-conformers to share individual hair experiences and perspectives.
+Slowing down to listen and create this archive, intentionally and methodically, has become a foundational part of my art practice.

 In this Hair Portrait Series, looking at a person from the back presents a perspective from which we rarely see ourselves, but are often seen.
-I narrow visual identity to the shape and texture of self.
+The images narrow our visual identity to the shape and texture of self.
 Sharing the audio dialogue, I invite a reconsideration of our human relationships through listening.